oVirt/ovirt-web-ui/DEVELOPERS.md

 When asked, provide a valid user name (in the form of `user@profile`) and password so the application can start in the context of a logged in user.

+#### .env.* files

+You can group environment variables using `.env.envname` files.
+For example, for environment `foo` create a file `.env.foo` in the root of the project cotaining all related variables.
+The file should follow [dotenv](https://github.com/motdotla/dotenv) convention.
+Then start the server with:

+    ENGINE_ENV=foo yarn start

 #### Credentials
 User name and password can also be provided via shell variables: